Your guide to buying CIAG services from

 Available to purchase as part of a package or standalone

-Personal careers guidance interviews, including a full action plan
+Personal careers guidance meetings, including a full careers action plan

-Small Post-16 or Post-18 options groups with a generic career plan
+Small group meetings with a generic careers action plan

 7, 5, 3, 2, 1